davidmoten/java-builder-pattern-tricks/README.md

 # java-builder-pattern-tricks
-The java builder pattern has been described frequently but is nearly always described in a very basic form without revealing its true potential!
+The humble java builder pattern has been described frequently but is nearly always described in a very basic form without revealing its true potential!

 So what are these extra tricks?

  * Shortcut the `builder()` method
- * Mandatory parameters with builder chaining C
+ * Mandatory parameters with builder chaining (not just method chaining!)
  * Get compile time indications as the class evolves with field changes
- * Type safety with builder chaining (not just method chaining!)
+ * Build generic signatures with builder chaining
  * Force formatting in IDEs of method chaining (avoid long lines of code!)

 Let's start with a basic builder pattern and then we'll improve it.
 We'll consider how to build a `Book` object: